Header

 Location – West of Gila Bend, AZ

-Estimated completion date – Phase One - 2030
+Estimated completion date – 2031

 Project description

-To support the plant, we also expect to add infrastructure in the area, including extra-high-voltage transmission lines.
+To support the proposed plant, we also expect to add infrastructure in the area, including transmission lines.
 We will evaluate route options and engage with the local community as part of our transmission siting process.

 Project need